maielhadad99/Mai-Portfolio/index.md

 **Project Objective:** Given a review, determine whether the review is positive or negative based on Amazon foods .

-**Quantifiable result:** We could We could use the Score/Rating.
+**Quantifiable result:** We could use the Score/Rating.
 A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
 A review of 3 is neutral and ignored.
 This is an approximate and proxy way of determining the polarity (positivity/negativity)

 [**AUC** Score of 88%](https://github.com/maielhadad99/NLP_Amazon-Fine-Food-Reviews-Analysis_Naive_Bayes/blob/main/NLP_Amazon_Fine_Food_Reviews_Analysis_Naive_Bayes.ipynb) .
 - Given a review, it is determined whether the review is positive or negative.